Canada-India relations

 Trade relations

-At the recent G20 Summit, both leaders announced the launch of negotiations for an ambitious Comprehensive Economic Partnership Agreement (CEPA) to encompass goods and services trade, investment, agriculture and agri-food, digital trade, mobility and sustainable development.
+At the recent G20 Summit, both leaders announced the launch of negotiations for a Comprehensive Economic Partnership Agreement (CEPA) to encompass goods and services trade, investment, agriculture and agri‑food, digital trade, mobility and sustainable development.
+During Prime Minister Carney’s first official visit to India in March 2026, both leaders committed to conclude CEPA in 2026, aligned with Canada’s goal of expanding bilateral trade.

-Canada and India have a long‑standing record of cooperation in science, technology, and innovation under the 2005 bilateral Science and Technology Cooperation Agreement, supported by the Joint Science and Technology Coordination Committee (JSTCC), which last met in Ottawa in May 2022 and committed to deepen collaboration in areas such as researcher mobility, nanotechnology, health, sustainable infrastructure, and clean technology The next JSTCC meeting is expected to take place later in 2026.
+Canada and India also maintain strong cooperation in science, technology, and innovation under the 2005 Science and Technology Cooperation Agreement.
+The Joint Science and Technology Coordination Committee (JSTCC) last met on May 29, 2026, in New Delhi, building on its previous meeting in Ottawa in 2022 and advancing collaboration in areas such as researcher mobility, nanotechnology, health, sustainable infrastructure, and clean technology.

 Related links